knimu/NEXUS/README.md

 The runner evaluates:

-baseline
+Baseline
-device rotation
+Device rotation
 IP rotation
-combined device + IP rotation
+Combined device + IP rotation

-The generated results are used by the dashboard and resilience analysis.
+The generated results are used by the resilience analysis and dashboard.

-The original synthetic dataset is preserved; adversarial experiments operate on controlled mutated data.

-📊 Evaluation Pipeline
+Running the Evaluation

-The evaluation can be run with:
+Run:

 python -m evaluation.run_evaluation

-The evaluation results are written to the generated evaluation output directory.

-The evaluation layer compares detection outputs against synthetic ground truth only after the detection process has completed.
+The evaluation compares detection outputs against synthetic ground truth after the detection process has completed.

-🔌 API
+API

 NEXUS exposes a Flask API.

-Overview
+Main Application
 GET /

 Returns the main application/dashboard.